 6. Reuse existing security specification in TS 33.501 [11], clause 12 for Protection of the NEF – AF interface, to protect communication between DCSF and DC AS if the DC AS is deployed outside of operator’s domain.

-Editor's Note: Protection of communication between MF and DC AS/BAR if the DC AS/BAR is deployed outside of operator’s domain is FFS.

 NOTE: Protection of communication between MF and DC AS/BAR is out of scope.

-Editor's Note: Whether the integrity and privacy of the avatar representation during the transmission should be protected is FFS.

-Editor's Note: How to prevent UE2 from using UE1's avatar representation is FFS, if sending UE centric procedure is used after UE2 obtains UE1's avatar representation from receiving UE centric procedure.
+NOTE: If sending UE centric procedure is used after UE2 obtains UE1's avatar representation from receiving UE centric procedure, how to prevent UE2 from using UE1's avatar representation is not addressed in the present document.

+The UE2 is recommended to delete the UE1 avatar representation after the avatar session is over.